ferram4/Kerbal-Isp-Difficulty-Scaler/README.md

 ***********************
 ****** CHANGELOG ******
 ***********************
+v1.3.4.1
+Bugfixes:
+Included JsonFx.dll, which is required by ModStats Relabeled ModStatistics.dll to allow simple overwriting for ModStats updates Fixed buttons being added to toolbar after each flight

 v1.3.4
 Compatibility with KSP 0.24
 Switched from dependency on Blizzy's toolbar to using stock toolbar instead